 3. Exercise: Export your product

 file of your

-If you add files outside of the Eclipse IDE, you need to Refresh (via F5) your project in the Project Explorer view, to see the file in Eclipse.
+Add the splash.bmp file to the main directory of your application.
+You can copy and paste it into the Package Explorer view.
+If you add files outside of the Eclipse IDE, you need to Refresh (via F5) your project in the Package Explorer view, to see the file in Eclipse.

 On the Splash tab of your product configuration file, define that your application plug-in contains the splash screen.